yifeidong0/yifeidong0.github.io/_pages/about.md

 Hi there!
 I'm a PhD student at KTH in Stockholm, working with Prof. [Florian T. Pokorny](https://www.csc.kth.se/~fpokorny/) and [Xianyi Cheng](https://xianyicheng.github.io/) at Duke.
 I hold an M.Sc. from ETH Zürich and a B.Sc. from Shanghai Jiao Tong University.
 My résumé is available [here](assets/pdf/Yifei_CV.pdf).

-My research explores the fundamental principles that enable robust manipulation and seeks to achieve human-level robustness in robotic systems.
-Of this broad challenge, I focus on general object manipulation, including deformable objects, performed through nonprehensile or tool-based interactions.
-I combine computational co-design, energy-based caging analysis, and reinforcement learning to develop manipulation strategies that are both robust and generalizable.
+My research explores the fundamental principles that enable robust manipulation, with the broader goal of achieving human-level robustness in robotic systems.
+I focus on manipulation of rigid and deformable objects via nonprehensile or tool-assisted interactions.
+I combine hardware–control co-design, energy-based caging analysis, and reinforcement learning to develop robust manipulation strategies that are transferable from simulation to the real world.

  <!-- My research is supported by the European Commission project [SoftEnable](https://softenabl.eu/). -->
  <!-- PhD student @ <a href='https://www.kth.se/is/rpl'>KTH RPL</a>.  -->